mcogswell/mcogswell.github.com/why_cat/index.md

 (Convolutional) Neural Networks -- Building Layers of Patterns
 ---

-Others have done quite a good job of introducing Neural Networks (NNs) and Convolution Neural Networks (ConvNets), so I won't spend much time on that.
+Others have done quite a good job of introducing Neural Networks (NNs) and ConvNets, so I won't spend much time on that.
 You can find a variety of pointers in the footnote at the end of this sentence[^nn_intro].
 I'll still try to introduce the